milvus-io/milvus/tests/python_client/README.md

 ### Deploy Milvus

 To accommodate the variety of requirements, Milvus offers as much as four deployment methods.
-PyMilvus ORM supports Milvus deployed with any of the methods below:
+PyMilvus supports Milvus deployed with any of the methods below:

 1. [Build from source code](https://github.com/milvus-io/milvus#to-start-developing-milvus)
 2. Install with Docker Compose